w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

 * Reflect with students on how visual aspects impact readability of the content.
-These include sufficient contrast ratios, fonts that are easy to read, content grouping, spacing, text alignment, and others.
+These include sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, content grouping, and others.
 * Demonstrate content with sufficient contrast ratios.
 Then demonstrate content which does not have sufficient contrast ratios.
-Emphasize how appropriate contrast ratios favor content readability.
+Emphasize how sufficient contrast ratios favor content readability and are essential for people to understand the content
 * Show examples of fonts that provide a good reading experience.
 Compare those with fonts that are more difficult to read and understand.
 * Demonstrate different approaches for grouping related content.
-These include defining the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.
+These include specifying the proximity of a heading to its related content, as well as defining appropriate spacing between the different content sections.
-* Show examples of text aligned to the left, to the right, and justified.
+* Show examples of text spacing and alignment.
+Emphasize how appropriate spacing between words, lines, and paragraphs favors content readability.
 Explain that it is best practice to avoid justified text, as it is more difficult to read due to the uneven spaces created by the justification.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
-Assess how students identify font types that provide good reading experience.
+Assess how students identify font types that provide a good reading experience.
 * Practical &mdash; Give students a piece of content.
 Ask them to make sure its visual appearance is accessible.
-Assess how students ensure sufficient contrast ratios, fonts that are easy to read, grouping, spacing, and text alignment  to favor content readability.
+Assess how students ensure sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, and content grouping,   to favor content readability.
 * Research &mdash; Ask students to research which font types are easier to read and understand.
 Assess how students research which font types are easier to read and understand.

 {% include excol.html type="end" %}